Kids & Teens

 Animals

-Wildlife – If you’re lucky (and sometimes patient and quiet!) you might run across one of our friendly forest creatures.
+Wildlife – If you’re lucky (and patient and quiet!) you might run across some forest creatures.
 Our property is home to beavers, deer (who come out around sunrise and sunset) and porcupines (who can be seen usually up a tree).
 We also have raccoons, turtles, the occasional elk and an abundance of red squirrels.
 Coyotes contribute to the symphony of the forest.
 Every night around sunset the coyotes begin calling to each other.
 They’re often calling from two or even three directions at once – which is very cool.
 It sounds like there are lots of them, but they only come together a few at a time as they almost always hunt alone at night.
 They eat mice mostly.
 They’re very afraid of humans because around here farmers will shoot at them if they get too close.
 Our dogs like to bark back at them to keep them away from the yard.

 Activities